Ember-SC/yourjargon/README.md

 ### Method 2

-[Browse](http://localhost:3000/jasmine)
+go to url: localhost:3000/jasmine [Browse](http://localhost:3000/jasmine)

 This will show a **Jasmine** dashboard in which you can run tests and see results.

 # Contributing

+We'd love contributions.
+Submit a pull request by following the instructions below!

 		1. Fork it
 		2. Create your feature branch (git checkout -b my-new-feature)